AIMILab/Diagnostics/All Other Models/README.md

 # All Models Information

-For the experimental comparison, we used the following eight different well-known classification models.
+We used the following eight different well-known classification models for the experimental comparison.

 1) ResNet-50
 2) Inception-V3